January is a scam. Try this instead.

 Personal brand insights from an award-winning marketer who spent a decade leading Brand at Google and Founder of Glittersphere, a community helping people build visibility that opens doors.
 Real stories, honest truths, practical advice for people building something meaningful - including how to use AI to build your personal brand more effectively.
 If you're ready to stop being the best-kept secret and start being unmissable to the right people, you're in the right place. πŸ’ŽJoin 2000 readers getting clarity, twice a week.

-Read more from All That Glitters.
+Read more from Unmissable

 Hello Sparkler, Right.
 Quick question.
 Have you ever spent ages crafting the "perfect" post, agonised over every word, made sure it was polished and professional and on-brand... and then watched it disappear into the void while some random person's messy, off-the-cuff thing goes viral?
 Yeah.
 Me too.
 For about thirty years.
 I've spent a hundred conversations telling other people how to build a personal brand.
 Be consistent.
 Be professional.
 Find your niche.
 Post on a schedule.
 And I did all of...